Transitioning into DE200

 You can choose how you spend your time.
 If you book the residential package then you will have a very comfortable ensuite room in management conference facilities complete with bedding, towels, a hairdryer, coffee-making facilities and desk.
 Wifi is also included.

-The cost is inclusive of all meals, including Friday night and Saturday night dinner.
+The full cost is inclusive of all meals, including Friday night and Saturday night dinner.
 There are no extra costs involved (except for drinks at the bar!).
 As well as your room and all meals this includes refreshments at break times, extensive handouts which are only available to attendees, revision of key course material, advice on revision techniques and assessment, welcome drink on Friday night.
-Non-residential places are available for a reduction, and all meals are still included.
+Non-residential places are available for a reduction, and the same breakfast, lunch, dinner and all tea/coffee/snack breaks during the day are still included.